Subarashii-no-Fansub/jekyll-now/_posts/2018-04-18-OCR-Hardsub-Videos.md

 ## Time the video

-As sometimes the video to OCR is not timed at the same time than your destination video (because of for example the presence of an introudction), we're going to use [Sushi](https://github.com/tp7/Sushi).
+As sometimes the video to OCR is not timed at the same time than your destination video (because of for example the presence of an introduction), we're going to use [Sushi](https://github.com/tp7/Sushi).

 To install it, visit [the Github Sushi](https://github.com/tp7/Sushi/blob/master/README.md#requirements).

-Here the commandline for automatic retiming:
+Here the command line for automatic retiming:

 ```
 $ python2 sushi --src [OCRedVideo].mp4 --src-audio 1 --dst "[DestinationVideo].mkv" --dst-audio 1 --script [Subtitle].srt